 The pandemic has taught all of us a variety of lessons, but one of the more unexpected truths it has highlighted is how greatly globalization impacts us all.
 For me personally, globalization has touched my life in the most positive and influential ways.
 It has afforded me the opportunity to make international friends while on vacation, study abroad in China (coincidentally where I met my husband), and now live in Japan for three years.
-While living across the world has made my personal life highly instagrammable, it has made my professional one much more challenging.
 Being that I don’t speak Japanese, continuing to work for an American company was pretty much my only option.
 But, having international team members is not every company’s cup of green tea.

 1) Establish Common Ground

+Update your software!
 I can’t stress enough how frustrating it was for my project team to have a less updated version of PowerPoint than I had.
 All those tedious hours of formatting and animation went right out the window when they opened my presentation.
 On the flip side, the team shared sample templates for everything from proposals to focus group discussion guides.
-This meant that when I sent an assignment for review, they were able to spend less time editing, only having to make a few tweaks before sending it to the client.
+This meant that when I sent an assignment for review, they were able to spend less time editing.
 The moral of the story is, sharing is caring.

 2) Develop Empathy and Trust

-Setting boundaries for communication is important since working with team members in different time zones can have your phone buzzing with notifications late into the night.
+Setting boundaries for communication is important, since working with team members in different time zones can have your phone buzzing with notifications late into the night.
 Let’s be honest, our anxiety is heightened the moment our screen lights up with a work email and ruins date night vibes.
 Especially when working from home, it is difficult to separate personal time from work.
 The National Association of Foreign Student Advisors (NAFSA) recently wrote an article about managing remote and global teams.
 They emphasized the importance of tempering demands for communication too far outside of “normal” working hours by clearly defining rest periods to safeguard team morale.
-Peer pressure to respond at all times of the day is real, and leadership being transparent about taking breaks or time off is necessary to instill a status quo of work-life balance for international remote teams.
+Peer pressure to respond at all times of the day is real.
+Leadership being transparent about taking breaks or time off is necessary to instill work-life balance for international remote teams.

 One thing that can be really irritating as a foreign team member is always having to assume the burden for the time difference.
 If you need to have two team meetings a week, try to make one more convenient for the east coast team and the other more convenient for the west coast team, so everyone feels there is a balance.

 Preplan as much as possible so that one team is not always bearing the brunt of a tight deadline.
-When I was working in market research in D.C., I remember our L.A. office always complaining when a presentation was due “end of day” east coast time, because it left them scrambling to fit 8 hours’ worth of work into 5.
-To prevent the overseas group from always working under a time crunch, ensure deadlines are created with their time difference in mind, that way you are setting your extra-distant coworkers up for success.
+When I was working in market research in D.C., I remember our L.A. office always complaining when a presentation was due “end of day” east coast time.
+It left them scrambling to fit 8 hours’ worth of work into 5.
+To prevent the overseas group from always working under a time crunch, set them up for success by creating deadlines with their time difference in mind.

+Finally, attitude is everything.
 Help team members get excited about the perks of working with international remote team members.
 As an aspiring social worker, I have become very familiar with cognitive restructuring (a fancy term for changing a negative perspective into a positive one).
 For example, you can view working in different time zones as an inconvenience, or as an added bonus since work can continue while you are asleep.
-Instead of moaning about having to wake up early for a meeting at 7 am, think about how this allows you to clock out 2 hours earlier and make that Pilates class you have been wanting to try.
+Try not to complain about having to wake up early for a meeting at 7 am.
+Instead, think about how this allows you to clock out 2 hours earlier and make that Pilates class you have been wanting to try.